GM-Discovery/newdemocracy/democratic-safeguards-discussion.md

 ### Example Distribution Model

-In a hypothetical community of 100 people with $100,000:
+In a hypothetical community of 100 people with $150,000:
 - 10 people choose not to work: Receive basic needs through vouchers
 - 10 people choose meaningful but non-essential work: $500 each
 - 30 people perform essential services: $1,000 each
 - 50 people perform intensive/investment-heavy work: $2,000 each

+The remainder is given to the public good, civil defense, or whatever fund.

 Essential services include utilities, food production, and housing construction.
 Higher-compensated roles require significant training investment (doctors, engineers, etc.).